matsuhyria/smartBin/README.md

 - For the Flame Sensor:

-  - SIG connected to - (which is -) on the Wio
+  - SIG connected to D6 port on the Wio
-  - GND can be connected to any GND port, VCC connected to -
+  - GND can be connected to any GND port, VCC connected to any 3V3 or 5V port

 ### Software Setup